-This document has been prepared in response to the requirements of the Nunavut Water Board (NWB) for the submission of an Abandonment and Restoration (A&R) Plan, under Licence number 3BC-ERK1015, issued to the Department of National Defence (DND) on June 18, 2010.
+This document was prepared in response to the requirements of the Nunavut Water Board (NWB) for the submission of an Abandonment and Restoration (A&R) Plan, under Licence number 3BC-ERK1015, issued to the Department of National Defence (DND) on June 18, 2010.
+This plan has since been updated under Licence 8BC-ERK1621 in anticipation of a new water licence.
 This Plan has been prepared in the spirit of the Mine Site Reclamation Guidelines for the Northwest Territories, published in January 2007.